video-game-coding-club/geometry-smash/TestLocally.md

 # Test the game locally

-If you are using CodeAnywhere or GitPod you can test your changes directly.
+If you are using CodeAnywhere or GitPod you can test your changes directly in those environments.
+If you are developing on your own PC then you may have to install additional software as described below.

 ## GitPod